FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 **Create PublicIP with a DNS name**

-this publicip server for mgmt purpose, we can use this ip for SSh and WebGUI
+this publicip server for mgmt purpose, we can use this ip for SSH and WebGUI to Fortiweb VM via IP address or DNS name

+the Fortiweb factory default configuration only have SSH service and WebGUI service enabled on Port1. so this Public IP will be associated to Fortiweb VM Port1.

 ```bash
 az network public-ip create \